shaleen-wonder-ent/user-guides/AMPLS_Q_n_A.md

 | **REST API** | Custom applications | Programmatic access | On-demand |
 | **Archive Tier** | Low-cost storage | Compliance retention | No (restore) |

+**Key Consideration:**
+Choose your export method based on latency requirements (real-time vs. batch), destination system capabilities, and cost constraints.
+Real-time exports via Event Hub are ideal for SIEM integration, while Storage Accounts offer the most cost-effective solution for compliance archival.

 ---

 ### 4.3 Data Export Rules (Current Method)

+Data Export Rules allow you to continuously send log data from specific tables to external destinations as soon as it's ingested.
+This is the preferred method for most export scenarios as it provides near real-time delivery without requiring custom code or additional infrastructure.

 **Configuration:**
 1. Navigate to: `Workspace → Settings → Data Export`